KytraScript/SakugaDataset/README.md

 ```

 #### 5. Good to Go
+At this time, you should have the dataset ready for your research.

-We will be releasing the code for tagging/rating, captioning, and text detection in near future for future expansion of the dataset.
+We will be releasing the code for our tagging/rating, captioning, and text detection in near future in case users want to expand the dataset.
 Stay tuned.

 ## Supporting Research
 ![img1](https://github.com/zhenglinpan/SakugaDataset/blob/main/assets/img/feature_research.png)